Assessments

 The Holistic Student Assessment

-The Common Instrument Suite
+Common Instrument Suite - Student

 The Common Instrument Suite (CIS) is a self-report survey that measures a variety of STEM-related attitudes, including STEM interest/engagement, STEM career knowledge, and STEM identity.
 This tool was specifically developed with informal/outside-of-school time (OST) STEM programs in mind, but it is flexible enough to use in school as well.
 The purpose of this survey is to better understand how informal STEM programming impacts students’ perceptions/attitudes towards STEM.
 This survey complements the Dimensions of Success (DoS) STEM program quality tool, as we have found that higher ratings of quality using DoS is associated with larger gains in student outcomes using CIS.